Beverly Anderson

 Beverly Jacques Anderson (born September 10, 1943) is an American mathematician and emeritus professor at the University of the District of Columbia.
 In the 1990s she worked at the National Academy of Sciences as Director of Minority Programs for the Mathematical Sciences Education Board, and led the Making Mathematics Work for Minorities program.

 Early life and education

 Anderson grew up in the 7th Ward of New Orleans in a time of segregation.
 She was born to Alvin Joseph and Dorothy Ann, who never finished high school.
-Anderson attended Valena C. Jones Normal School, an elementary school.
+Anderson attended Valena C. Jones School, an elementary school.
 She attended a high school for African-Americans, where she excelled in mathematics.
 She earned a bachelor's degree in mathematics at Dillard University.
 She was the first member of her family to leave New Orleans when she moved to Howard University for graduate school.
 She completed a PhD at the Catholic University of America in 1978.